stability-ai / stable-diffusion-img2img

 This model costs approximately $0.0093 to run on Replicate, or 107 runs per $1, but this varies depending on your inputs.
 It is also open source and you can run it on your own computer with Docker.

 This model runs on Nvidia A100 (80GB) GPU hardware.
 Predictions typically complete within 7 seconds.
+The predict time for this model varies significantly based on the inputs.

 Readme